Wigry, Suwałki County

-The village has a population of 30.
+The local landmark is the Baroque monastery with the Immaculate Conception church.

 Ecclesiastical history

-The Diocese of Wigry was established on 25 March 1798 on territories split off from the then dioceses of Žemaitija (now Metropolitan Archdiocese of Kaunas) and Vilnius (now also Metropolitan Archdiocese) and former Luck (merged).
+The Diocese of Wigry was established on 25 March 1798 on territories split off from the then dioceses of Samogitia (now Metropolitan Archdiocese of Kaunas) and Vilnius (now also Metropolitan Archdiocese) and former Luck (merged).

 It was suppressed on 30 June 1818, after only two incumbents, its territory being reassigned to establish the Diocese of Sejny, to which its last incumbent was appointed.